erild/Captain_standard/README.md

 [production:vars]
 ansible_private_key_file=/home/yourname/.ssh/id_rsa.prod
 env=production
-pm_username=admin
-pm_password=passwordToChange
+apache_server_name=www.captain-standard.com
 ```

-Once this file is created, you can provision the server with `ansible-playbook -i /path/to/inventory.ini ansible/playbook.yml`.
+Once this file is created, you can provision the server with `ansible-playbook -i /path/to/inventory.ini ansible/playbook.yml -K`.

 This provisioning is needed only once but can be done as many times as you want (just beware of the use of different vars across developers, especially regarding the password for the process manager `pm_password`).

 Once the server is provisioned, you may deploy.
 We deploy using strongloop tool.
 Before deploying, you must create a new front-end build : `cd client && npm run build`.
-Then, `slc build --npm` to build a tgz to upload to the server, and `slc deploy -s main http://admin:passwordToChange@1.2.3.4:8701 ../Captain_standard-1.0.0.tgz`
+Then, `cd .. && slc build --npm` to build a tgz to upload to the server, and `SSH_USER=userOfProdserver SSH_KEY=/path/to/key slc deploy -s main http+ssh://1.2.3.4:8701 ../Captain_standard-1.0.0.tgz`.
+You may control the deployment, restart etc using `STRONGLOOP_PM=http+ssh://1.2.3.4:8701 SSH_USER=userOfProdserver SSH_KEY=/path/to/key slc ctl [status|ls|soft-restart main]`